Fashion Photographer Constanza

 Constanza, is a Venezuelan fashion photographer, with an amazing future ahead of her.
-She started when she was 15 and today at 21 she has a make from her passion her work, and the results is truly amazing.
-Although Venezuela was never being the capital of fashion like Paris, London or New York, I have to say we have very creative and talented people, so when I come across to a Venezuelan talented I know I has to make and interview, so today I bring you the talented mind behind Tata Shot.
+She started when she was 15 and today at 21 she has to to make from her passion her work, and the results are truly amazing.
+Although Venezuela was never being the capital of fashion like Paris, London or New York, I have to say we have very creative and talented people, so when I come across to a Venezuelan talented I know I have to make an interview, so today I bring you the talented mind behind Tata Shot.

 For those who don’t know you, tell us about yourself